kamperh/recipe_bucktsong_awe/readme.md

 - [speech_dtw](https://github.com/kamperh/speech_dtw/): Used for same-different
   evaluation.
 Should be cloned into the directory `../src/speech_dtw/`, as done in the Preliminary section above.

+All of these dependencies are packaged with the docker image.